Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Another very secure storage that can generate passwords.

 Using the program is very simple - first the user enters one password for the application, and it, in turn, puts them wherever it can according to the data entered by the user.
-The vault can contain not just passwords, but full-fledged accounts.
+The storage can contain not just passwords, but full-fledged accounts.

 3. Enpass password manager - 4.6